 In this step, a water molecule is removed which will result in protonated ester.

-In the last step, the base removes the proton and results in a neutral ester.
+In the last step, the base removes the proton and resulting in the formation neutral ester.

 - Phenol esters can not be prepared by the Fischer esterification method.

-Why is a large excess of acetic acid used in Fischer esterification?
+Why is excess acetic acid used in Fischer esterification?

 A large amount of acetic acid is used to increase the yield of the product by shifting equilibrium in a forward direction.